ibm-cloud-docs/Backup/restore-SQLDB.md

 ## Restoring databases to Flat Files
 {: #restoreSQLDBFlatFile}

-After backing up SQL Server databases using the SQL Server plug-in, you can restore an SQL Server database to flat files.
+After backing up SQL Server databases by using the SQL Server plug-in, you can restore an SQL Server database to flat files.
 SQL Server tools can then be used to bring the data into a database.
 To restore an SQL Server database to flat files:
 1. On the navigation bar, click Computers.
 A grid lists available servers.
 2. Find the computer with the SQL Server database backup that you want to restore, and expand its view by clicking the row for the computer.